You are viewing documentation for an older version of Confluent Platform. For the latest, click here.

 Relatively few services need access to the Schema Registry, and they are likely internal, so you can restrict access via firewall rules and/or network segmentation.

-Additionally, if you have enabled Kafka authorization, you will need to grant read and write access to this topic to the world.
+Note that if you have enabled Kafka authorization, you will need to grant read and write access to this topic to Schema Registry’s principal.

 $ export KAFKA_OPTS="-Djava.security.auth.login.config=<path to JAAS conf file>" $ bin/kafka-acls --authorizer-properties zookeeper.connect=localhost:2181 --add --allow-principal 'User:<sr-principal>' --allow-host '*' --operation Read --topic _schemas $ bin/kafka-acls --authorizer-properties zookeeper.connect=localhost:2181 --add --allow-principal 'User:<sr-principal>' --allow-host '*' --operation Write --topic _schemas

 Removing world-level permissions: In previous versions of the Schema Registry, we recommended making the _schemas topic world readable and writable.
 Now that the Schema Registry supports SASL, the world-level permissions can be dropped.